CoboGlobal/cobo-waas2-js-sdk/docs/TransactionsApi.md

 ## resendTransactionById

-> CreateTransferTransaction201Response resendTransactionById(transactionId)
+> CreateTransferTransaction201Response resendTransactionById(transactionId, opts)

-Resend a transaction by ID
+Resend transaction

-Resend a transaction.
+This operation resends a specified transaction.
+Resending a transaction initiates a new attempt to process the transaction that failed previously.
+A transaction can be resent if its status is &#x60;failed&#x60;.
+A transaction request for tracking is returned upon successful operation.

 ### Example